chidibangzz/ProGamer/README.md

 # ProGamer

 ## Description
-This application is intended to help gamers find their favorite games, save their favorite games, and discover new and exciting games that are coming out.
+This React-based application is intended to help gamers find their favorite games, save their favorite games, and discover new and exciting games.

 ## Table of Contents